 The shiny luminosity of the steel is contrasted with the earthiness and varied textures of the wood I select for my sculptures.
 One material from man, the other from nature.

-Each tree is unique and each wood grain tells a story.
-A fingerprint for it’s time and place.
-The weather patterns marked in rings inside the tree’s trunk.
+Each tree is unique, and each wood grain tells a story.
+A fingerprint for its time and place.
+The weather patterns mark rings inside the tree’s trunk.
 Trees, like us, wear their experiences like wrinkles developed over time.
 A tree can have a scar, just like a human.
-Some wood is rigid and hard, others soft and easy to carve.
-Some sappy and gummy, others dry and brittle.
-I research the wood I select, each having different color, density, and wood grain.
-Through labor the woods workability is discovered.
-It is then bezeled, and fastened to the steel structures… an embellishment.
+Some wood is rigid and hard, while others are soft and easy to carve.
+Some are sappy and gummy, while others are dry and brittle.
+I research the wood I select, each having a different color, density, and wood grain.
+Through labor, the wood's workability is discovered.
+It is then bezelled and fastened to the steel structures… an embellishment.

-In my labor I find authenticity.
+In my labor, I find authenticity.
 I create the narrative developed from situations in my life.
-I use history as a means for relating to other humans, both in the past and in present day.
+I use history as a means for relating to other humans, both in the past and in the present day.

 Predators and Prey.
-Hero’s, and Heroines, Villains, and Plebes.
-Bravery, love, sacrifice, honor and duty.
-The story arch, the journey, the adventure.
+Heroes, Heroines, Villains, and Plebes.
+Bravery, love, sacrifice, honor, and duty.
+The story arc, the journey, the adventure.

-Among the human archive what can be learned?
-So many answers, to one great question.
+Among the human archives, what can be learned?
+The macrocosm of our existence.
+So many answers to one great question.

 What does it mean to be human?